Fast Transit Computation Using Tabulated Stellar Intensities: Error Analysis for the Atmosphere Table Method

 We now address the second question raised at the beginning of this section.
 Since the error induced by PL approximations is $O(\Delta x^2)$, one would expect doubling the table size would reduce the error by a factor of 4.
 The approach to answering this question is to construct a much better table approximation than provided by a PL function.
 If we use the central difference approximation to the derivative of the intensity at each interior value of $\mu_i$, we obtain a second order approximation to $dI_i$.
 Thus we have the table $\big [\mu_i, I_i, dI_i\big]$ which defines a PCH function approximation of $I$.
 Rather than connecting the intensity values with line segments, where each adjacent pair is now connected by a cubic polynomial such that the PCH function is a continuous differentiable function for all values of $\mu$.
 For each of the 918 \citet{Neilson2013} tables using the $Kepler$ band, we compute the maximum light curve difference between the PL and the PCH function approximations for the region in the $(p,z)$ plane given by $0 < p < 3$ and $0 < z < 3$.
 Figure \ref{fig:MaxLCErrorforNandLTables} shows the maximum light curve error generated by the PL function defined by a table size $N_\mu=1001$ for all of the 918 models in the \citet{Neilson2013} grid.
 The maximum error estimate is $2.1\times10^{-7}$.
 The mean and median values from the grid are $7.15\times 10^{-8}$ and $6.79 \times 10^{-8}$, respectively.
 Figure \ref{fig:Error10kminus1000t5700g450m11} shows a specific example, where we consider the \citet{Neilson2013} table for $T_{\rm eff}=5700,~\log(g)=4.50$, and mass $M=1.1M_\odot$.

-\acknowledgments We gratefully acknowledge funding from the National Science Foundation through Award AST-1617004.
+\acknowledgments This material is based upon work supported by the National Science Foundation under Grant No. (NSF AST-1617004).
 We are also deeply grateful to John Hood, Jr. for his generous support of exoplanet research at San Diego State University.